Kaurin/lab-teleport/Readme.md

 Here are some of the archetypes:

-### Simple
+### simple.yml

-Teleport cluster on a single VM and two SSH nodes
+Teleport cluster on a single VM and 4 SSH nodes:

-This provisions teleport and should be *mostly* idempotent to run
+ * 2 agentless
+ * 2 joined via agent

+To deploy:
 ```bash
 pipenv run ansible-playbook main_simple.yml -vv
 ```

-This destroys the environment
+This destroys the environment:
 ```bash
 pipenv run ansible-playbook main_simple.yml -vv -e terraform_destroy=true
 ```

-### Kubernetes dynamic
+### kubernetes_dynamic.yml

 * Teleport cluster on a single VM,
 * k3s VM: